-§ 69.27 Delegation of authority to measure vessels.
+§69.27 Delegation of authority to measure vessels.

 (a) Under 46 U.S.C.
-14103 and 49 CFR 1.46, the Coast Guard is authorized to delegate to a "qualified person" the authority to measure vessels and to issue appropriate certificates of measurement for U.S. vessels that are required or eligible to be measured as vessels of the United States.
+14103, the Coast Guard is authorized to delegate to a "qualified person" the authority to measure and certify U.S. flag vessels under this part.

-(b) Authority to measure and certify U.S. vessels under the Convention, Standard, and Dual Measurement Systems may be delegated to an organization that-
+(b) Authority to measure and certify U.S. flag vessels under the Convention Measurement System and Standard and Dual Regulatory Measurement Systems may be delegated to an organization that-